Cockles

 COCKLES IN D&S IFCA’S DISTRICT

-Cockles, Cerastoderma edule, are burrowing filter feeding bivalves which grow up 5cm long.
-They are usually found in soft to course muddy sediment to a depth range of around 5cm in the mid to lower intertidal area and can, less frequently, be found subtidally.
+Cockles, Cerastoderma edule, are burrowing filter feeding bivalves which grow up to 5cm long.
+They are usually found in soft to coarse muddy sediment to a depth range of around 5cm in the mid to lower intertidal area and can, less frequently, be found subtidally.
 They are highly tolerant to fluctuating salinities and as such can be frequently found in estuaries and sheltered bays.
-Populations of cockles can be primarily found to the south of the D&S IFCA’s District, within estuaries such as Teign, Exe and Avon.
-In two of these estuaries, the Teign and Exe, D&S IFCA carries out its surveys on cockle population density.
+D&S IFCA conducts surveys of cockle populations in three estuaries within its District: the Teign, Exe and Taw-Torridge.
 The cockle surveys are conducted to monitor population changes, both in density and distribution.
 These data can then be used to inform any appropriate management decisions relevant to the estuary in question.

 COCKLE STOCK SURVEY METHODOLOGY

 Although there is some minor variance in the survey techniques between the estuaries, the main methodology remains the same.
 A grid, comprised of different stations set equal distance apart, is placed over the survey area and co-ordinates generated for each station.
-In the Exe Estuary the distance between stations is 115m x 115m whilst in the Teign Estuary it is 75.5m x 75.5m.
+In the Exe Estuary the distance between stations is 115m x 115m whilst in the Teign Estuary it is 75.5m x 75.5m and the Taw Torridge Estuary is 93m x 93m.
+This difference in grid size reflects the necessary trade-off in sampling intensity and coverage of available area at each site with limited staff resources.
 Officers navigate via GPS to the location of each station and randomly throw a 0.1 (metre squared) quadrat within a 10m radius.
 The contents of the quadrat will then be dug out (to a depth of approximately 6cm), sieved, and then any live cockles found are grouped to station level and collected for later analysis.
 Inaccessible sites, and sites with no live cockles are noted.
-To ensure that the data collected are comparable the same stations and co-ordinates are used every year.
+To ensure that the data collected are comparable between years for a given estuary, the same stations and co-ordinates are used every year.

 EXE ESTUARY